mariotey/DBA5101/Project1/README.md

 In **_"model_select.ipynb"_**, we evaluate the performance of our model with the 4 permutations of IVs.

-Finally, in **_"base.ipynb"_**, it shows the finalized model that will be used to estimate the demand function of fish.
+Finally, **_"base.ipynb"_** shows the finalized model that will be used to estimate the demand function of fish.